XQuartz/xquartz.github.io/Developer-Info.md

 #### Other X.org Packages ####

-Most upstream packages (other than xserver) can be rebuilt and reinstalled if necessary (new versions, etc) by a means common to moth UNIX developers:
+Most upstream packages (other than xserver) can be rebuilt and reinstalled if necessary (new versions, etc) by a means common to most UNIX developers:

     tar xjf <package>-<version>.tar.bz2
     cd <package>-<version>